Hendog8/TriviAUGH/README.md

 Thank you for reading, and please enjoy your tour of the still-in-progress TriviAUGH.
 Please feel free to check back in every few weeks for further updates.

+(Please pay the absurdist testing messages and logs no mind.
+They're simply the easiest way to grab my attention when sifting through the stream of logs.
+Everything'll be much neater by the time TriviAUGH is actually released and housed on a permanent site.)